GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/publications.md

 ## ARTICLES IN REFEREED JOURNALS

+-   Shalom Lappin (to appear), \"Assessing the Strengths and Weaknesses of Large Language Models\", *Jourrnal of Logic, Language and Information*, special issue Natural Logic Meets Machine Learning.
 -   Jey Han Lau, Carlos Armendariz, Shalom Lappin, Matthew Purver, and Chang Shu (2020), \"How Furiously Can Colorless Green Ideas Sleep?
     Sentence Acceptability in Context\", *Transactions of the Association for Computational Linguistics* 8, pp.  296--310.
--   Jean-Philippe Bernardy and Shalom Lappin (2017), Using Deep Neural Networks to Learn Syntactic Agreement, *Linguistic Issues in Language Technology* 15.2, pp. 1-15.
+-   Jean-Philippe Bernardy and Shalom Lappin (2017), \"Using Deep Neural Networks to Learn Syntactic Agreement\", *Linguistic Issues in Language Technology* 15.2, pp. 1-15.
--   Devdatt Dubhash and Shalom Lappin (2017), AI Dangers: Imagined and Real, *Communications of the ACM*, Vol 60.
+-   Devdatt Dubhash and Shalom Lappin (2017), \"AI Dangers: Imagined and Real\", *Communications of the ACM*, Vol 60.
 No. 2, February 2017, pp.
     43-45.
--   Jey Han Lau, Alexander Clark, and Shalom Lappin (2016), Grammaticality, Acceptability, and Probability: A Probabilistic View of Linguistic Knowledge, *Cognitive Science*.
+-   Jey Han Lau, Alexander Clark, and Shalom Lappin (2016),
+    \"Grammaticality, Acceptability, and Probability: A Probabilistic View of Linguistic Knowledge\", *Cognitive Science*.
--   Robin Cooper, Simon Dobnik, Shalom Lappin, and Staffan Larsson (2015), Probabilistic Type Theory and Natural Language Semantics, *Linguistic Issues in Language Technology* 10, pp. 1-43.
+-   Robin Cooper, Simon Dobnik, Shalom Lappin, and Staffan Larsson (2015), \"Probabilistic Type Theory and Natural Language Semantics\", *Linguistic Issues in Language Technology* 10, pp. 1-43.
 -   Chris Fox and Shalom Lappin (2015), \"Type-Theoretic Logic with an Operational Account of Intensionality\", *Synthèse* 192, pp.